lab1092/blender-manual_ja/manual/modeling/meshes/selecting/edges.rst

    Buttons for the selection modes

 Edges can be selected in much the same way as vertices and faces - by right-clicking them while Edge Select Mode is activated.
-Pressing :kbd:`shift` while clicking will add/subtract to the existing selection.
+Pressing :kbd:`Shift` while clicking will add/subtract to the existing selection.

 Edge Loops